tarwn/lessthandot-hugo/blogs/content/posts/2011-03-23-use-the-grouping-function-to.md

   - sql server 2008

 ---
 If you have been writing queries that use ROLLUP, you are probably aware that the aggregated rows return NULL for the column that you are grouping by.
 What if you already have a NULL value in that column, how can you know which row is the aggregated row?
-Let&#8217;s take a look, first create this table
+Let's take a look, first create this table

 sql
 CREATE TABLE TestRollup(Country VARCHAR(20),Col1 INT, col2 INT)